 Before we look at some of those incidents in more detail, the video below is an interview with a neighbor.
 She speaks of some of the activity at the infamous house.

 VIDEO: 30 EAST DRIVE (BLACK MONK HOUSE) POLTERGEIST HOUSE, PONTEFRACT, WHEN THE LIGHTS WENT OUT

 Escalation Of Events

-The family attempted to persevere in the property to begin with, even appearing to succeed for a time.
+The family attempted to persevere in the property, to begin with, even appearing to succeed for a time.
 However try as they might, the activity got steadily worse and more intense.
-As the end of the summer signalled in late-August 1966, the family were glad to get away to Devon.
+As the end of the summer signaled in late-August 1966, the family were glad to get away to Devon.
 For reasons unknown, Philip opted to stay at home, and his grandmother, Sarah Scholes, watched over him.

 The weather was undoubtedly hot – even for the time of year.
 However both Philip and Scholes would feel chillingly cold blasts of air wash over them.
 Already unnerved, when Scholes and her grandson saw what seemed to be white powder fall to the ground from out of nowhere, it was enough to convince her to leave the property.
 Taking Philip with her, Scholes rushed down the street to her daughter’s house, Marie Kelly.